 One mistake we see many companies/people make unwittingly is creating pages with really long URLs.
-This is often an issue we see on WordPress sites (though they are certainly not limited to WP sites), because many websites offer a default setting where the URL slug is
+This is often an issue we see on WordPress sites (though they are certainly not limited to WP sites).
+Many websites offer a default setting where the URL slug is

 automatically generated by duplicating the page’s title.

 Google likes and suggests a simple URL structure.
-From Google’s content guidelines: “Whenever possible, shorten URLs by trimmi
+From Google’s content guidelines: “Whenever possible, shorten URLs by trimming

 Early Adopter SEO Actionable Tip

 Use Google Trends to see and when people search for keywords.
 You can even look at keywords over a 5 year period to see growth or negative search trends.
-It’s not only great for keywords you are interested in but also showing you what trends the world cares about in real time.
+It’s great for keywords you are interested in and show you what trends the world cares about in real-time.
 Great way to find some topics that are in your market and trending

 13. Focus on Referring Domains, Not Just Links

-When creating backlinks, it is not only important to build as many as you can from high quality sources, it is also important to show Google that your website is well-balanced with regard to its backlink profile.
+When creating backlinks, it is not only important to build as many as you can from high-quality sources.
+It is also important to show Google that your website is well-balanced about its backlink profile.

-Remember, there are many other link types than simply dot coms– there’s .com, .org, .net, .gov, .edu, and many more, those these are the main ones, and are referred to as generic top-level domains (TLDs).
+Remember, there are many other link types than dot coms– there’s .com, .org, .net, .gov, .edu, and many more; these are the main ones and are referred to as generic top-level domains (TLDs).
 Your TLD profile is taken into consideration by Google as they score your